bangconghuynh/qsym2/docs/docs/user-guide/representation-analysis/multideterminants.md

 At the moment, QSym² offers two ways to perform symmetry analysis for multi-determinantal wavefunctions, both of which are via the Python library API.
 They are:

-- using an *orbit basis* where QSym² generates one or more orbits from one or more origin Slater determinants supplied, then calls a Python function to perform non-orthogonal configuration interaction (NOCI) on the determinants in the orbit basis, and finally performs an optimised symmetry analysis for the resulting NOCI wavefunctions, and
+- using an *orbit basis* where QSym² generates one or more orbits from one or more origin Slater determinants supplied, then performs non-orthogonal configuration interaction (NOCI) on the determinants in the orbit basis either by using an *internal solver* or via an *external solver* specified as a Python function, and finally performs an optimised symmetry analysis for the resulting NOCI wavefunctions, and
 - using an *eager basis* where all basis Slater determinants must be supplied alongside their linear combination coefficients to define one or more multi-determinantal wavefunctions for which QSym² performs a non-optimised symmetry analysis.

 More methods might become possible in the future.
 The parameter specifications for the two existing methods are shown below.